Middle School Distinctives

 - Resource electives meet three times a week and typically include engineering, drama, photography, creative writing, debate, chorus, strings, the Christian walk, and band.

-- Athletics compete at a high level with boys and girls teams in soccer, basketball, swimming, tennis, golf, cross country, baseball, and track and field.
+- Athletic teams compete at a high level, with boys and girls teams in soccer, basketball, swimming, tennis, golf, cross-country, baseball, volleyball, and track and field.

 Hear more about how Trinity classrooms inspire curiosity from one of our eighth grade teachers, Spencer Dicks.